kartabyakrishna/Data-Science-Engineering/6th-Semester/BDA-Lab/Week03/Question3_1.md

-# MapReduce Finding Unit-wise Salary
+# Q1.
+Write a MapReduce program to find unit wise salary for the bellow given data.

 ## Input Data